 On March 2, 2012, 19 tornadoes tore through more than 100 miles of cities, towns and countryside in Kentucky.
 The lethal storms killed 22 people, destroyed hundreds of homes and uprooted hundreds of thousands of trees from yards, parks and forests.
 The destruction was so great that President Barack Obama declared 16 Kentucky counties federal disaster areas.

-The Kentucky Division of Forestry and the Arbor Day Foundation have formed the Kentucky Tree Recovery campaign in the wake of these storms.
-This multiyear campaign will focus on getting trees replanted in the yards of Kentucky’s tornado victims.
-Homeowners will have the ability to choose from a diverse selection of seedling trees and will receive proper tree planting and care materials.
-With your help, we can deliver trees to citizens desperately in need and plant hope and healing back into the hearts of these communities.
+The Kentucky Division of Forestry and the Arbor Day Foundation formed the Kentucky Tree Recovery campaign in the wake of these storms.
+This multiyear campaign focused on getting trees replanted in the yards of Kentucky’s tornado victims.
+Homeowners had the ability to choose from a diverse selection of seedling trees and received proper tree planting and care materials.
+With your help, trees were delivered to citizens desperately in need—planting hope and healing back into the hearts of these communities.

 Environmental and Societal Impact of 75,000 Trees Over 40 Yearsinfo